 What is Anxiety

 Anxiety is fundamentally the body’s natural response to stress.
 It’s that unsettling feeling you get before an exam, a job interview, or making a big decision.
-While it’s entirely normal to experience anxiety now and then, particularly during life changes or challenging times, it’s crucial to recognise when it becomes a persistent issue.
+While it’s entirely normal to experience anxiety now and then, particularly during life changes or challenging times, it’s crucial to recognize when it becomes a persistent issue.

 When anxiety starts to interfere with your daily activities, it may be a sign of an anxiety disorder.
 Conditions such as Generalised Anxiety Disorder (GAD), panic disorder, and social anxiety disorder are some examples.
 These disorders can lead to significant distress and can affect various aspects of your life, from work to personal relationships.